j4w8n/pijoy/README.md

 ### Problem Detail Members

 It's important to note that none of the RFC-defined members are required, but this library ensures that `type`, `status`, and `title` are all present within a problem instance.
-If you use your own errors, each one must define a value for these three properties.

 > The below definitions are based on the RFC, but may contain different links and slightly different verbiage.